onap/archived-appc/README.md

 # APP-C Configuration Model

-APP-C Configuration model involves using "default.properties" files for APP-C Feature that have default (or null) property values inside the core APP-C code.
-These default (or null) properties can be overwritten in the properties file called "[appc.properties](https://23.253.149.175/appc/appc-docker-project/blob/master/installation/src/main/appc-properties/appc.properties)" located in the APP-C deployment code.
+APP-C Configuration model involves using "default.properties" files (which are usually located in each of the APP-C Features - ../<APPC_FEATURE_BUNDLE>/src/<MAIN_OR_TEST>/resources/org/openecomp/appc/default.properties) for APP-C Feature that have default (or null) property values inside the core APP-C code.
+These default (or null) properties should be overwritten in the properties file called "appc.properties" located in the APP-C Deployment code (../installation/src/main/appc-properties/appc.properties).

 Each APP-C component depends on the property values that are defined for them in order to function properly.
-For example, the APP-C Feature "[appc-rest-adapter](https://23.253.149.175/appc/app-controller/tree/master/app-c/appc/appc-event-listener)" is used to listen to events that are being sent and received in the form of DMaaP Messages through a DMaaP Server Instance (a RESTful API Layer over the Apache Kafka).
+For example, the APP-C Feature "appc-rest-adapter" located in the APP-C Core repo is used to listen to events that are being sent and received in the form of DMaaP Messages through a DMaaP Server Instance (which is usually defined as a RESTful API Layer over the Apache Kafka Framework).
 The properties for this feature need to be defined to point to the right DMaaP set of events to make sure that we are sending and receiving the proper messages on DMaaP.

 Currently, there are two ways to change properties for APP-C Features:
-- In appc.properties, change values and commit changes in [gitlab project](https://23.253.149.175/appc/appc-docker-project/blob/master/installation/src/main/appc-properties/appc.properties).
-Then, run appc-docker-project Jenkins job (make sure it points to the branch where you just commited the properties change) to make sure that APP-C Docker Image contains latest changes of appc.properties from the beginning (of course, Host VM needs to update images with "docker-compose pull" to pick up latest changes).
+- Permanent Change: In appc.properties, change property values as needed and commit changes in your current git repo where your APP-C Deployment code repo is at.
+Then, run your Jenkins job that deploys the APP-C Docker Image (make sure the Jenkins Job configuration points to the branch where you just commited the properties change) to make sure that APP-C Docker Image contains latest changes of appc.properties from the beginning (of course, the Host VM where the docker containers will be deployed at needs to update images with "docker-compose pull" to pick up the changes you just committed and compiled).
-- In the APP-C Docker Container, find the appc.properties file in /opt/openecomp/appc/properties/appc.properties and make changes.
-Then, restart the APP-C Docker Container by running "docker stop <APPC_DOCKER_CONTAINER>" then "docker start <APPC_DOCKER_CONTAINER>")  (NOTE: This approach is a temporary change in the appc.properties if the docker container is destroyed instead of stopped).
+- Temporary Change (for quick testing/debugging): In the APP-C Docker Container, find the appc.properties file in /opt/openecomp/appc/properties/appc.properties and make changes as needed.
+Then, restart the APP-C Docker Container by running "docker stop <APPC_DOCKER_CONTAINER>" then "docker start <APPC_DOCKER_CONTAINER>")  (NOTE: This approach will lose all changes done in appc.properties if the docker container is destroyed instead of stopped).

+# Additional Notes

+- For more information on a current list of available properties for APP-C Features, please go to README.md located in the installation directory path of the APP-C Deployment Code.